If you need help with malware, order that service here. If you’re looking for information, read on:

 “Malware” is simply anything that does harm to your particular noodle.

-My point is that it isn’t personal – this is not a targeted attack destined to do you damage, although it can feel like it.
+My point is that it isn’t personal – this is not a targeted attack destined to do your noodle damage, although it can feel like it.

 Is WordPress Secure?

-To summarize, if you are popular more people care and somehow find it entertaining or challenging to find juicy bits.
+If a celebrity gets a cold we all need to know about it.
+If you or I catch a cold, it isn’t really news worthy.
+Somehow, the more popular you are, the more gratifying it is to find your weaknesses.
 The same is true for WordPress – it is insanely popular.
-So there are those silly people who find it somehow entertaining to challenge the security of it.
+So there are some who find it somehow entertaining to challenge the security of it.